staplesad/noise_monitor_js/progress_notes.md

 * now showTime isn't working and console.log does not seem to be working either.
 	* data loading sign no longer appearing ....
- 	* fixed both above by moving script down to bottom of body but not sure as cors.io is overloaded.
+ 	* fixed both above by moving script down to bottom of body (was trying to call javascript related to DOM elements before DOM elements were created i think)

+ * ```unsolved``` When data is cached map is drawn after the circle data points -- need to fix this
+ 	* potentially can use <g> within svg to group elements and prevent this occuring

 ## Timeline
 1. 13/10/17